Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 3. Password Attack

-In this type of attack, an attacker cracks your password using different programs and password-cracking devices.
+This is one of the types of cyber attacks where an attacker cracks your password using different programs and password-cracking devices.
 Brute force attacks and keylogger attacks are some of the types of password attacks.

 How to prevent Password Attacks-